30+ Ultimate German At Home Expressions That You Will Hear In German Households

 (We’re coming!)

 Hallo!
 Ich bin Spring German Lehrerin Denisa (Hello!
-I’m Spring German teacher Denisa), and in this video, you will learn all the chunks you will hear when in a German-speaking household.
-Be it as a guest or a family member.
-Los geht’s!
-(Let’s go!)
+I’m Spring German teacher Denisa), and in this lesson, you will learn all the chunks you related to German at home, and this is what you will hear when in a German-speaking household.

 In a German household, there are typically three meals a day: